 Clerkenwell, Farringdon & St Paul’s

-Cool without being pretentious, Clerkenwell, Farringdon and St Paul’s are hidden gems that are home to some of my favourite restaurants and cocktail bars.
+Cool without being pretentious, Clerkenwell, Farringdon and St Paul’s are hidden gems that are home to some of our favourite restaurants and cocktail bars.
 They rarely make it onto lists of the best neighborhoods of London, which is a shame as they have a lot to offer, even to visitors.

 Much like Soho, they haven’t always had a stellar reputation – in Victorian times, Farringdon was known as a meeting spot for pickpockets.